horenbergerb/horenbergerb.github.io/_posts/2020-07-14-inscribedrectangle.md

 So great, cool, a Mobius strip is a twisted piece of paper.
 But if you're trying to visualize the process of cramming $g(L)$ onto that sheet of paper, you're probably not having any fun.
 Our dimensionality doesn't exactly add up in the same way.

-Is there, then, a practical, tangible way to say that $g(L)$ (and $g(L_{\phi})$ but I'm only making an example of $g(L)$), is a Mobius strip?
+Let's focus on $g(L)$, but keep in mind our methods apply to $g(L_{\phi})$ as well .Is there a practical, tangible way to say that $g(L)$ is a Mobius strip?
 There is!
 The trick lies in "orientation."
 An important feature of a Mobius strip is that, to creatures "living on the surface," there is no notion of left-handed or right-handed.
 This is a very abstract concept, and [Wikipedia once again provides a stellar example:][6]

 ![Crab on Mobius Strip](/images/crabmobius.gif)